ResponsiblyAI/responsibly/README.rst

 Auditing
   Mesuring the ethics of a trained model.
-  For example, binary classification fariness mesures (demographic parity, ...).
+  For example, binary classification fariness mesures (demographic parity, ...), WEAT score of a words embedding.

 Designing (Pre-Mitigation)
-  Improving the ethics of a model or data before training.
+  Improving the ethics of a model or data before or while the training.
-  For example, fairness regularization.
+  For example, fairness regularization, data preprocessing.

 Adjusting (Post-Mitigation)
-  Improving the ethics of trained model.
+  Improving the ethics of a trained model.
-  For example, gender debiasing of words embedding.
+  For example, gender debiasing of a words embedding.

 Usage